WILMIXRESEARCHINFORMATIONTECHNOLOGY/ABOUT-US/README.md

 WRIT  is  the  leader  of all  technologies...

-WRIT    most  important   business  is  JDollar(JWEB),NJDOLLAR,DOTEB,jSWORD,Adollar
+WRIT    most  important   business  is  JDollar(JWEB),NJDOLLAR,DOTWEB,JSWORD,Adollar

 ================================